chrisosaurus/icarus/docs/ideas/contextual_typing.md

 what is the type of `a`?
 what is the type of `b`?

-Currently the literal will default to some int type, currently Sint.
+Currently the literal will default to some int type, currently Signed.
 So `bar` will type, but currently `foo` is a type error.
 This is non-ideal.